MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 When a team is created in Microsoft Teams, a SharePoint site is automatically created for the team's files.
 Within 24 hours, the segments associated with the team's members are automatically associated with the site and site's information barriers mode is automatically set as *Implicit*.
 SharePoint admins can't change the segments associated with a site when the site is connected to a team and mode as *Implicit*.
 For more information, see [Learn more about information barriers in Teams](/microsoftteams/information-barriers-in-teams).

 Teams-connected sites with the information barrier mode as Implicit have site access based on Microsoft 365 group membership.

 For example, users have access to the Teams-connected site if they're members of the Microsoft 365 group connected to the site.
 The Microsoft 365 group connected to the Team is IB compliant.

-If you have enabled information barriers for SharePoint in your organization  before March 15, 2022, the Teams-connected site’s access and sharing is based on the segments of the site.
+If you have enabled information barriers for SharePoint in your organization  before March 15, 2022, the Teams-connected site's access and sharing is based on the segments of the site.
 For example:

 - The site and its content can be shared with user whose segment matches that of the site.
 - The site and its content can be accessed by a user if they have same segment as that of the site and have site access permissions.